About Rocket Fund

 Can I edit my project after submitting?

-However, you can add updates to your project once published so that Donors can keep track of the latest developments.
+Once published, you can add updates to your project so that Donors can keep track of the latest developments.

-Can I change my minimum, funding goal or completion date after submitting?
+Can I change my funding goal after submitting?

 Can I edit my project after funding is completed?